 What I love

 - It genuinely works for non-coders.
-I built a real, money-handling system without a CS degree.
+I built a real, money-handling system without a computer-science degree.

-- The AI Agent explains, not just generates.
-You learn as you build, which compounds over time.
+- The AI Agent explains, it doesn't just generate.
+You actually learn as you build, and that adds up over time.

-- 24/7 hosting is included.
-No separate server, no DevOps rabbit hole.
+- 24/7 hosting comes included.
+No separate server, no DevOps rabbit hole to fall down.

-- You can build from anywhere — even your phone.
-Half of my early work happened in a browser tab on the balcony.
+- You can build from literally anywhere — even your phone.
+Half of my early work happened in a browser tab out on that balcony.

-- Fast iteration.
+- Fast to tinker with.
 Idea to running tweak is minutes, not days.

 Where it falls short

-- AI Agent usage adds up.
-Heavy building months will push you toward the paid tiers faster than you expect.
+- AI Agent use adds up.
+Heavy building months will push you toward the paid tiers quicker than you'd expect.

-- It gives you enough rope.
-The agent will happily build something risky if you ask for something risky — guardrails are on you.
+- It gives you plenty of rope.
+The agent will happily build something risky if you ask for something risky — the guardrails are on you.

-- Not a substitute for understanding your own logic.
-For money on the line especially, you must know what your system is doing.
+- It's no substitute for understanding your own logic.
+Especially with money on the line, you have to know what your system is actually doing.

 If you can describe what you want clearly and you're willing to think, Replit will build it with you.
-If you want a magic "make me money" button, this — and nothing else — is not that.
+If you're after a magic "make me money" button, this — like everything else — simply isn't that.

 Who Replit is (and isn't) for

-Replit is for the person I was on that balcony: someone with domain knowledge and ideas but no traditional coding path, who is done just asking AI and wants to build.
+Replit is for the person I was on that balcony: someone with real-world knowledge and ideas but no traditional coding path, who's done just asking AI and wants to start building.
 Founders, solo operators, analysts, tinkerers.
-If that's you, it's close to a superpower.
+If that sounds like you, it's close to a superpower.

-It's less ideal if you're a seasoned engineer with an existing toolchain you love, or if you want a no-code drag-and-drop builder with zero logic involved.
-Replit sits in the sweet spot in between: real software, minus the traditional barrier to entry.
+It's a less natural fit if you're a seasoned engineer with a toolchain you already love, or if you want a pure no-code drag-and-drop builder with zero logic involved.
+Replit sits in that lovely sweet spot in between: real software, minus the traditional barrier to getting started.

 Frequently asked questions